VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 ## Exercise 2 tasks:
-1. Download the Win32-Dropper POC from the Code section of this chapter.
+1. Download the Win32-Dropper poc from the Code section of this chapter.
-2. In this case the code is already implemented in the POC.
-Your task is to create x64 meterpreter shellcode, copy it into the POC and compile it.
+2. In this case the code is already implemented in the poc.
+Your task is to create x64 meterpreter shellcode, copy it into the poc and compile it.
 3. Create and run a staged x64 meterpreter listener using msfconsole.
 4. Run your compiled .exe and check that a stable command and control channel opens.
 5. Use the Visual Studio **dumpbin** tool to analyse the Win32-Dropper.
 Are any Win32 APIs being imported from kernel32.dll?
 Is the result what you expected?